yehzx/orpheus-db-plus/README.md

     ```
     orpheusplus init -n new_table -s ./examples/sample_schema.csv
     ```

-2. Insert data into a version table
+2. List all version tables in the current database
     ```
+    orpheusplus ls
+    ```

+3. Insert data into a version table
+    ```
     orpheusplus insert -n new_table -d ./examples/data_1.csv
     ```

-3. Commit changes (create a version)
+4. Commit changes (create a version)
     *Note: the version identifier is automatically created and is a number that increments from 1*
     ```
     orpheusplus commit -n new_table -m new_version
     ```

-4. Checkout a version (switch version)
+5. Checkout a version (switch version)
     ```
     # Add other data to the table and commit again
     orpheusplus insert -n new_table -d ./examples/data_2.csv